WebPT Virtual Visits

 - If you do not have the Zoom application on your device already, take some time to install it now.

-- For video instructions on joining a meeting and establishing audio defaults, click here.
+- For video instructions on joining a meeting, click here.

 Zoom Security Information